Updated every Monday. Every rank cited. Both parties, same ruler.

 The Kennedys: breadth no family has matched

 Between 1947, when John F. Kennedy entered the House, and July 2026, at least one Kennedy has held major federal office in most years, a continuity no other American family approaches in the modern era.
-The count: JFK held three offices (House, Senate, presidency); Robert two (Attorney General, Senate); Edward served 47 years in the Senate, among the longest tenures in the chamber's history (U.S. Senate historical records); Joseph II, Patrick, and Joseph III added three more House careers; Kathleen Kennedy Townsend served as Maryland's lieutenant governor; and Robert F. Kennedy Jr. became Secretary of Health and Human Services upon Senate confirmation in February 2025, the family's second Cabinet post and its first office held as a Republican appointee's nominee after a generation of Democratic officeholding.
+The count: JFK held three offices (House, Senate, presidency); Robert two (Attorney General, Senate); Edward served 47 years in the Senate, the third-longest continuous tenure in the chamber's history at his death in 2009, behind only Robert Byrd and Strom Thurmond (U.S. Senate Historical Office); Joseph II, Patrick, and Joseph III added three more House careers; Kathleen Kennedy Townsend served as Maryland's lieutenant governor; and Robert F. Kennedy Jr. became Secretary of Health and Human Services on February 13, 2025, confirmed by the Senate on a 52 to 48 vote, the family's second Cabinet post (U.S. Senate roll call, 2025).

 Presidencies: where the Bushes, Adamses, Roosevelts, and Harrisons bank their rank